-In the case of count metrics, an extra condition (count devices that meet conditions on ... in period) influences how the Portal displays the results of the metrics for periods longer than one day.
+When counting active objects only, an extra condition (count devices that meet conditions on ... in period) influences how the Portal displays the results of the metrics for periods longer than one day.
 Use this extra condition to count objects, either: